 QualitySolicitors is the largest network of law firms in the UK, with local law firms spanning the whole of England and Wales and customer service at the heart of everything we do.

-We are dedicated to providing the highest quality legal advice and expertise for our customers, but in a way that’s far friendlier, more accessible and clear-talking than you might expect from a law firm.
+We are dedicated to providing the highest quality legal advice and expertise for our clients, but in a way that’s far friendlier, more accessible and clear-talking than you might expect from a law firm.

 Have you ever wanted to just ask a lawyer if they can help you, without worrying about what it may cost to contact them?
 If so, call QualitySolicitors and together we can work out what your next steps might be... in confidence, at no cost and with no obligation.
-At QualitySolicitors, our Free Initial Assessment promise puts you directly in touch with a local law firm who will happily talk to you for free to clarify how they can help you.Find out more

-Using a solicitor doesn’t have to involve any unexpected costs.
 We promise to confirm the full costs you can expect before we begin any work and keep you informed throughout.
-And we won’t start any work until we know you’re happy with our estimate.Find out more

-Need a lawyer who’ll get in touch when they say they will and not leave you in the dark?
 Good news – we promise to you, our clients - call or email us by 3pm, Monday to Friday and you’ll hear back from us the very same day.
 And if we can’t give you a full response straight away because your question needs further investigation, we’ll always let you know and give you details of exactly when we’ll next be in touch.

 QualitySolicitors law firms know that when you need to meet with a solicitor, finding time during office hours can prove impractical.
 So we thought we’d help by offering flexible opening hours; simple!